fditraglia/fditraglia.github.io/research.md

 - [Selection of Invalid Instruments can Improve Estimation in Mendelian Randomization](https://arxiv.org/abs/2107.01513) (with Ashish Patel, Stephen Burgess, and Verena Zuber) *Submitted*

 ## In Progress
-- The Limits of Self-sommitment and Private Paternalism (Issac Meza, Joyce Sadka, Enrique Seira, and Craig McIntosh)
+- The Limits of Self-commitment and Private Paternalism (Issac Meza, Joyce Sadka, Enrique Seira, and Craig McIntosh)
 - Estimation and Inference for Marginal Treatment Effects: a Bayesian Semi-parametric Approach (with Laura Liu)
 - A History of Violence: Forced Displacement and De Facto Land Reform in Rural Colombia (with Camilo Garcia-Jimeno)
 - Mapping Disparities in Childhood Lead Exposure in England (with Ludovica Gazze)